 What we can see here is that religion is not bad.
 Rather, it is how religion is used which can have catastrophic consequences.

 To be clear, I am not antisemitic.
 I have a deep respect for Judaism, because it was the religion of my Savior.
 If it is good enough for Jesus, it is good enough for me.
 And I think Jesus would say the same thing about me.
 While I am a Christian, I am also Mexican, which means my origins are Aztecan, which is a society that was destroyed by colonial forces centuries ago.
 Unfortunately, I only have shades of knowledge of what my people used to worship, or what their holy scriptures were, and whatever religious customs they might have had.
 I believe the same can be said for many people.
-Black people in the United States can share in this pain as well, as they were removed form their land for the profit of the United States, and Western Society.
+Black people in the United States can share in this pain as well, as they were removed from their land for the profit of the United States, and Western Society.
 Since Jesus is God, Jesus would see Himself in our religions, and would never turn us away from whatever religious customs and beliefs we have.
 Rather, He would instruct us in how to find more of God in ourselves, and our culture, so that God could obtain more and more glory.
-And He would also do this so that Love in the world ma grow, and so that the Light could prosper.
+He would also do this so that Love in the world may grow, and so that the Light could prosper.

 Ultimately, while Jesus is of utmost importance to me, because I owe Him my life, I understand how others could not feel as pressed about the issue.
-In a sense, Jesus might not want the recognition, but rather wants the recognition to go to God, who will glorify Jesus anyways, and who is always calling us towards him.
+In a sense, Jesus might not want the recognition, but rather wants the recognition to go to God, who will glorify Jesus anyways, and who is always calling us towards Him.
 While Jesus only came once to the Jews, God has come to us many times, in the form of many people, always declaring the same thing: “Love.”